This recipe for Banana Pudding with Sour Cream has just six ingredients AND it’s no-bake. It’s a comfort food dessert that’s decadent and delicious.

 - Sour cream is the secret weapon in this recipe—it prevents it from becoming overly sweet and the tanginess complements the sweet pudding nicely.

-How to make Banana Pudding with sour cream
+How to make Banana Pudding with Sour Cream

 Place the instant vanilla pudding, milk, and sour cream in a large bowl.
 Beat on medium speed with a hand mixer for 3 minutes until creamy.